CR-Formula/Telem/README.md

 3. At the bottom of the left column, there is also a xPeripherials option.
 These are the register values of the device you are debugging and are very useful to find issues.

 4. Finally, you are able to set breakpoint by clicking the red dot next to the line number you want to place the breakpoint at.
 This will stop the code while it is running so that you can look at the register values.

+# Telem Mainboard Connections
+TODO: Once finalized, this will list the peripherial connections for the Telem Mainboard for easy reference

 # Links
 - [Linktree](https://linktr.ee/cycloneracing)